theoperatore/destiny-auth-proxy/README.md

 ### Logging

-By default, both ways to use the server will output logs to `console.log` and `console.error`.
-In the future, it'll be likely that [winston]() is used, but for getting started, might as well use use the console :)
+Logging is controlled via the `NODE_ENV` environment variable.
+If `NODE_ENV === 'production'` then the server will log all traffic out to a rotating daily file.
+These files are kept for 14days before being archived.

+If you want to log to the console AND to the production logs, then add a `-v` when running the cli.

 ### License